cossacklabs/product-docs/acra/configuring-maintaining/installing/building-acrawriter.md

 bookCollapseSection: true
 ---

+# AcraWriter

+AcraWriter wraps plaintext data into encrypted [AcraStructs]({{< ref "/acra/acra-in-depth/data-structures/#understanding-acrastruct" >}}) – cryptographic containers used by Acra.
+You pass your input data and AcraServer's public key to AcraWriter and it returns you encrypted AcraStruct that will be stored in the database.
+Once you encrypt data with AcraWriter, only the AcraServer will be able to decrypt it.

+AcraWriter (and Acra) use [Themis]({{< ref "/themis/" >}}) cryptographic library.
+Essentially, AcraWriter is a high-level wrapper around Themis, using its cryptosystems to generate AcraStructs.

+Themis is highly portable and supports many platforms and languages.
+At the moment, AcraWriter supports only some of these platforms:

+- Android apps written in Kotlin, Java
+- iOS apps written in Swift, Objective-C
+- desktop apps in a variety of languages:
+    - C++
+    - Node.js
+    - PHP
+    - Python
+    - Ruby

-## Building AcraWriter for your language
+## Installing AcraWriter for your language

 Acra uses [Themis]({{< ref "themis/" >}}) for performing cryptographic operations.
 AcraWriter is essentially a high-level wrapper of Themis (some of its low-level cryptosystems) that generates [AcraStructs]({{< ref "acra/acra-in-depth/data-structures/#understanding-acrastruct" >}}) from input data and public key.

-There are many languages / architectures supported by Themis, and eventually, most of them will support Acra, too.
+There are many languages / architectures supported by Themis, and eventually, most of them will support AcraWriter, too.

 ### Common steps for all languages